 Before a study can be started, a request must be made to put the project into MISO’s queue, or line-up of projects.
 (Transmission utilities maintain queues in order to monitor the connection and approval process, and keep track of requests for system connections and transmission service.)
 A developer may request to be entered into the generator queue for the System Impact Study or the appropriate Open Access Same-time Information System for the Transmission Service Request.
 Or, requests can be made to enter both queues simultaneously.

 Results of the study must be made available to the public after they are completed.
-Generally, these studies are posted on company Web sites or on the MAPP Web site.

 The System Impact Study (SIS) report contains information about the electrical interconnection and how it is used.
 The electrical interconnection consists of the physical equipment such as wires, switches, transformers, meters, etc. The type and design of the equipment must meet the criteria.
 This is important both for the protection of the party connecting to the electric system as well as the other transmission users.